smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/function-codes.md

     \*ISO0 format is often the best format to use for comparing date values (in Captured Data Response Rules, or in Step qualification rules within either Operator Replay Scripts or Multi-Step Job Scripts).
-Refer to the \"Use Case for Nested Dynamic Variable Tokens\" (below) for additional perspective on the application of multiple date Dynamic Variables.
+Refer to the "Use Case for Nested Dynamic Variable Tokens" (below) for additional perspective on the application of multiple date Dynamic Variables.

 ## \*TIME Function Code